localstack/docs/content/en/user-guide/tools/transparent-endpoint-injection/dns-server.md

 {{< /alert >}}

-### Mac OS
+### macOS

-In Mac OS it can be configured in the Network System Settings, under Linux this is usually achieved by configuring `/etc/resolv.conf` as follows:
+In macOS it can be configured in the Network System Settings, under Linux this is usually achieved by configuring `/etc/resolv.conf` as follows:

 ```text
 nameserver 0.0.0.0